AmineDjeghri/awesome-os-setup/README.md

 ### Software
 -  Anaconda: install it and check add path
-- Sublime Text: install it before installing git bash (to make git bash uses sublime as an editor and not vim)
+- Sublime Text: install it before installing git bash (to make git bash uses sublime as an editor and not vim) Go to Control Panel > System and Security > System > Advanced system settings and add C:\Program Files\Sublime Text 3 to the PATH environment variable.

+Check that the PATH variable does not already contain the path to subl.exe so to avoid adding it twice.
 - Git-Bash: You can use linux commands in windows !
 Download gitbash to have the same commands as in linux, you can even personalize your terminal
 ( to check if linux commands work: run 'python --version' in gitbash to see if anaconda added python to the path, you can now use it like linux, 'pip install ' ect.. will work  ) git bash works in every directory, right lick in any directory and you can have a bash with that path